Here you'll find over 75 quick, easy and healthy snack ideas for kids on the go, plus our recommendations for eco friendly snack containers.

 Homemade sweet muffins (try my oat & berry muffins recipe)

-Homemade savoury muffins (try my rainbow vegetable muffins recipe)
+Homemade savoury muffins (try my rainbow vegetable muffins recipe or ham and cheese muffins recipe)

 Protein & Dairy Snack Ideas